hdsouza13/cse15l-lab-reports/lab1.md

 - the working directory is `/home`

-- when we use the file as argument, its print what was written on the `README` file
+- when we use the file as argument, its print what was written on the `README` file.
+So basically give us the output on what was written in the file

 - no error